iossifovlab/gpf/userdocs/administration/configuration/study_and_dataset_section/enrichment.rst

   selectedBackgroundValues = <comma-separated list of background ids>

 A comma-separated list of selected background models.
-If this property is missing then all deffind background models in this section are selected.
+If this property is missing then all defined background models in this section are selected.

 background.<background model id>.file
 _____________________________________